IRS Forms

 Part II comes later, when the partnership disposes of the property you reported in Part I, or later disposed of substituted basis property from a prior nonrecognition exchange, and you were a partner when the disposition happened.
 You disclose the disposition date and method, partnership level gain and any depreciation recapture, and the amounts allocated to you.
 Keep a simple tracker that links each Part I row to the eventual Part II event so you do not miss the disposition year.

 Part III is a short disclosure if you recognized gain tied to the transfer under the foreign loss recapture rules in Section 904(f).
+This recapture is easy to overlook because it can apply outside the normal Section 721 deferral, so test for overall foreign loss and separate limitation loss balances under Section 904(f)(3) and Section 904(f)(5)(F) before you answer.
 Identify the Part I transfer and the recognized amount.
 Keep the narrative specific and brief.

 Ownership percentage changes are not Part II or Part III items.
 Ownership acquisitions, dispositions, or 10 point shifts belong on Schedule P for Category 4 events.
 Keep the streams separate to avoid miscoding and extra penalties.